 The greatest worry when planning to remodel a small bathroom is how to make it look and feel more spacious.
 You can follow the basic rule in interior design that everyone knows of — use light colors to open up the room and make it lighter and wider.
 If you have a small bathroom, don’t use dark colors because you will box it in but rather follow our tile shower ideas for small bathrooms.

 Using ceramic tile in white and other light colors will help.
-However, colors are not the only way to make your bathroom spacious and bright.
+However, tiled showers for small bathrooms will not use only colors to make your bathroom spacious and bright.
 The way you’re laying out the tiles and their size will also help, much more than you think.

 When choosing bathroom tile design ideas for small bathrooms, you can play safe and pick white ceramic tile for your small bathroom.
 This shower looks fantastic thanks to simple but classy Arabesque white ceramic tile.
 Use your shower wall to create a practical storage space like this cute nook for bath necessities.

 Small bathroom shower ideas most often include suggestions on how to make your space appear larger than it actually is.
-Make your walk-in shower feel larger and more spacious than it actually is.
-Use ceramic tile n shower walls but don’t use just any white ceramic tile.
+Make your walk-in shower feel larger and more spacious.
+Use ceramic tile on shower walls but don’t use just any white ceramic tile.
 Oversize white ceramic tile laid in a staggered brick pattern will change the overall look not just of your shower but the whole bathroom.